ulricheck/gst-conan/readme.md

 ## Contributions are welcome
 Your pull requests are welcome.

+## Roadmap
+This is a new project.
+We are hoping to make some improvements.

+### Create samples which consume the Conan packages
+Currently, we don't know whether our packages can be used properly.
+We don't have any sample code which pulls in the Conan packages being built here.

+### Follow best practices for Conan
+We would like to follow the best practices for Conan.

+Currently, we are only using Conan for the packaging step.
+We are building the source outside of Conan because many of the Meson projects will not build unless they are under the parent-project of [gst-build](https://github.com/GStreamer/gst-build).
+We would like to figure out how to get around this limitation (of being forced to build the parent project) so that we can use Conan to drive each individual Meson build.

 ## Machine setup instructions

 Below are instructions which cover the distros that we have tried.